History of Kist Soda

 © History Oasis

-The 1990s were a decade of increased youth marketing and edgy provocation in advertising, trends the Kist Beverage Company controversially embraced with their "Make Out With Kist" ad campaign.
+Kist Beverage Company controversially embraced the trend with their “Make Out With Kist” ad campaign.

 Morality groups denounced Kist for irresponsible marketing that exploited youth desires.

-They accused the campaign of glorifying underage drinking by associating Kist with adult romance and sexuality.
+They accused the campaign of glorifying underage drinking by associating Kist with adult sexuality.

-Stung by criticism, Kist eventually ditched the "Make Out" slogan by decade's end for tamer messaging.
+Stung by criticism, Kist eventually ditched the “Make Out” slogan.

 LOGO & CAN DESIGN CHANGE